sulli365/crypto_crawling/memory-bank/activeContext.md

 1. **Extending API Coverage**: Building on the successful implementation with CoinGecko API to cover all 20+ cryptocurrency APIs.
 2. **Refining the RAG Agent**: Updating the agent to properly query and retrieve information from the crypto API documentation database.
 3. **Enhancing the User Interface**: Improving the Streamlit UI for a better user experience.
-4. **Project Structure Refinement**: Fine-tuning the Python package structure and ensuring all components work together seamlessly.
+4. **Database Function Deployment**: Deploying SQL functions for duplicate detection and vector search.

 ## Recent Developments

 ### Completed

-1. **Duplicate Prevention and Cleanup**:
-   - Added unique constraint on url and chunk_number
-   - Implemented duplicate detection during insertion
-   - Created database cleanup functions for existing duplicates
-   - Added batch processing with progress tracking
-   - Improved browser cleanup with retry logic

-2. **Basic Infrastructure Setup**:
-   - Project structure and dependencies established
-   - Core modules implemented (URL extraction, crawling, processing, storage)
-   - Error logging system implemented

-2. **CoinGecko API Integration**:
-   - Successfully crawled CoinGecko API documentation
-   - Implemented chunking and processing pipeline
-   - Stored documentation in Supabase vector database

-3. **Configuration System**:
-   - Created a flexible configuration system for managing API settings
-   - Implemented dynamic configuration generation from markdown file
-   - Added exploration capabilities for analyzing API documentation sites

-4. **Project Reorganization**:
+1. **Project Structure Refinement**:
    - Implemented proper Python package structure with src layout
    - Created modular organization with api, crawling, utils, ui, and scripts subpackages
    - Added setup.py and pyproject.toml for package installation
    - Updated imports to reflect the new structure
    - Moved configuration files to the config/ directory
    - Moved documentation to the docs/ directory
-   - Created a main entry point script at the project root
+   - Created a main entry point script at the project root with comprehensive CLI

-   - Updated README with comprehensive installation and usage instructions
+2. **Duplicate Prevention and Cleanup**:
+   - Added unique constraint on url and chunk_number
+   - Implemented duplicate detection during insertion
+   - Created database cleanup functions for existing duplicates
+   - Added batch processing with progress tracking
+   - Improved browser cleanup with retry logic

+3. **Crawling Improvements**:
+   - Implemented progress tracking and resumable crawls
+   - Added batch processing to control memory usage
+   - Enhanced error handling with categorized logging
+   - Improved browser cleanup with retry logic
+   - Added exponential backoff for rate limit errors

+4. **RAG Agent Enhancement**:
+   - Implemented tool-based architecture using pydantic-ai
+   - Created specialized tools for API documentation retrieval
+   - Added API comparison capabilities
+   - Implemented documentation listing functionality

 ### In Progress